anika-aurony/guide-for-outings/README.md

-# Getting Started with Create React App
+# Guide for Outings

+- This is tourist guide website
+- Available packages are given
+- Checkout is given in protected route.
+- Users can book package
+- Here, bootstrap, react, firebase are used in this project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-- This is tourist guide website

 ## Available Scripts

 In the project directory, you can run: